 The History of the Dowry

-The parental giving of a dowry in exchange for their daughter's hand in marriage is an ancient custom that has been practiced all over the world and still continues in some parts of the world.
-Many cultures still expect, or in some cases, demand a dowry as a condition to accept a marriage proposal, mostly in areas including Asia, Northern Africa, and even certain regions of Europe.
+The parental giving of a dowry in exchange for a daughter's hand in marriage is an ancient custom that has been practiced all over the world.
+It still continues in some parts of the world today.
+Many cultures still expect, or in some cases, demand a dowry as a condition to accept a marriage proposal.
+This is still practiced in some areas of Asia, Northern Africa, and even certain regions of Europe.
 The tradition of a dowry has decreased over time and it is no longer a common custom in developed countries or urban areas.

 In certain cultures such as Ancient Rome, the father was basically required to provide every daughter with a dowry appropriate to his means.
 If a father was unable to give a reasonable dowry for his daughter's hand, a relative or family friend might offer to help them out and provide the dowry on his behalf.

 The Purpose of a Dowry